ddongni/Code-AI-Interpreter/README.md

 ### Interpretations are slow

-- This is normal for large files - the extension processes code asynchronously
+- This is normal when interpreting many lines - the extension processes code asynchronously
-- Block interpretation processes all blocks in the file, so it may take time for large files
 - Wait for the progress notification to complete
+- For better performance, select fewer lines at a time

 ### Error messages appear